 If you cannot attend court in person, you may be able to participate by video or telephone, if available.
-It may be helpful to mention the ICE detained parents directive when making any requests related to participation in family court.

-- Show ICE or detention center staff the hearing notice (letter) from the family court and ask to participate in your hearing by video or telephone. - Each family court will have different ways of allowing you to participate.
+It may be helpful to mention the ICE directive on "Facilitating Parental Interests in the Course of Civil Immigration Enforcement Activities" when making any requests related to participation in family court. • Show ICE or detention center staff the hearing notice (letter) from the family court and ask to participate in your hearing by video or telephone.
+Each family court will have different ways of allowing you to participate.
 Some will have video and some will only have phones.
 Some will want you to call them and some will want a number where they can call you.
-Read the notice carefully. - Ask ICE or detention center staff if there is a way to make free calls to government offices.
-Also ask if there is a telephone number where the court can call you. - If you are having trouble making phone calls, ask your lawyer or the child welfare caseworker to talk to ICE or detention center staff.
+Read the notice carefully.
+Ask ICE or detention center staff if there is a way to make free calls to government offices.
+Also ask if there is a telephone number where the court can call you.
+If you are having trouble making phone calls, ask your lawyer or the child welfare caseworker to talk to ICE or detention center staff.
 They can help explain why it is so important for you to make these calls. - Give the name and phone number for either ICE or a detention center staff person to your lawyer and the child welfare caseworker, so they can help arrange for your call with the court at the proper date and time. - Give ICE or detention center staff the phone number for the specific courtroom where your hearing will be held (not the general number for the court house).
 If you only have the general number, make sure to give them the name of the judge as well.
+Note: In some jurisdictions, friends or relatives may not be able to attend court hearings because they might be closed to the public.
+CHAPTER 4: What Happens in Child Welfare Proceedings?